-- (c) Each incidence of violation under this Article constitutes a separate violation and offence and a separate offence will be deemed committed on each day during or on which a violation occurs or continues. - (d) In addition to the other remedies provided in this Section, the City is authorized to make application in a court of appropriate jurisdiction for an injunction restraining any person from violating, or continuing to violate any provisions of this Article.
-Further, the City may avail itself of any other legal or equitable remedy available to it in the enforcement of any provision of this Article or any provision of any resolution enacted pursuant to this Article. - (e) The City may elect to take any or all of the above remedies concurrently, and the pursuit of one does not preclude the pursuit of another.
+- (a) Any Person found to be in violation of the provisions of this article may be subject to any applicable civil enforcement mechanisms available to the city, including, but not limited to: injunctive relief and code enforcement. - (b) Each incidence of violation under this article constitutes a separate violation and offence and a separate offence will be deemed committed on each day during or on which a violation occurs or continues. - (c) In addition to the other remedies provided in this section, the city is authorized to make application in a court of appropriate jurisdiction for an injunction restraining any person from violating, or continuing to violate any provisions of this article.
+Further, the city may avail itself of any other legal or equitable remedy available to it in the enforcement of any provision of this article or any provision of any resolution enacted pursuant to this article. - (d) The city may elect to take any or all of the above remedies concurrently, and the pursuit of one does not preclude the pursuit of another. - SECTION 3.
+Codification.
+Section 2 of this Ordinance shall be incorporated into the Longwood City Code.
+Any section, paragraph number, letter and/or any heading may be changed or modified as necessary to effectuate the foregoing.
+Grammatical, typographical and similar or like errors may be corrected, and additions, alterations, and omissions not affecting the construction or meaning of this ordinance or the City Code may be freely made. - SECTION 4.
+Severability.
+If any section, subsection, sentence, clause, phrase, word or provision of this Ordinance is for any reason held invalid or unconstitutional by any court of competent jurisdiction, whether for substantive, procedural, or any other reason, such portion shall be deemed a separate, distinct and independent provision, and such holding shall not affect the validity of the remaining portions of this Ordinance. - SECTION 5.
+Conflicts.
+In the event of a conflict or conflicts between this Ordinance and any other ordinance or provision of law, this Ordinance controls to the extent of the conflict, as allowable under the law.